seanlowcy77/Simple-API-Creation/README.md

 ## 1. Introduction

-This code was made using Node and Express.
-It shows the creation of a simple Get, Post, Put and Delete API.
-Originally, there are 3 courses:
+This code was made using Node, Express and Joi.
+It is my first go at creating a simple Get, Post, Put and Delete API.
+In the code, you can observe that there are originally 3 courses:

 ```
     { id: 1, name: "CS1010S" },
     { id: 2, name: "CS2103" },
     { id: 3, name: "CS3219" }
 ```

+Do have fun testing the APIs locally or on Postman!

 ## 2. Quick Start